Imprints of ultralight axions on the gravitational wave and pulsar timing measurement: Abstract

 \section{Abstract}

 The axion or axion-like particle motivated from a natural solution of strong CP problem or string theory is a promising dark matter candidate.
-We study the observational effects of ultralight axion or axion-like particles in our Universe by the space-borne gravitational wave detector and the radio telescope.
-Taking the neutron star-black hole binary as an example, we demonstrate that the phase of gravitational waveform could be obviously modified by the slow depletion of the axion cloud around the black hole formed through the superradiance process.
-Other effects from dynamical friction with axion dark matter or dipole radiation are also discussed.
-Finally, we study the detectability of the ultralight axion particles at TianQin and LISA.
+We study the new observational effects of ultralight axion-like particles by the space-borne gravitational wave detector and the radio telescope.
+Taking the neutron star-black hole binary as an example, we demonstrate that the gravitational waveform could be obviously modified by the slow depletion of the axion cloud around the black hole formed through the superradiance process.
+We compare these new effects on the binary with the well-studied effects from dynamical friction with dark matter and dipole radiation in model-independent ways.
+Finally, we discuss the constraints from LIGO/Virgo and study the detectability of the ultralight axion particles at LISA and TianQin.